 Things to do in Portovenere and surroundings can vary according to the season in which you visit.
 There are obvious summer choices like diving, swimming and being at the beach (click here for Top Beaches in Portovenere).
-But there are also a number of activities that you can enjoy all-year-round: visiting wine cellars and vineyards (read about one example: Ca’ Lunae Winery), wine tasting, cooking lessons, sailing, shopping in the nearby larger towns, attending local traditional events, relaxing at a spa like Portovenere Wellness…
+But there are also a number of activities that you can enjoy also in spring and autumn: wine tasting itineraries, visiting wine cellars and vineyards (read about the examples of Possa Winery and Ca’ Lunae Winery), cooking lessons, sailing, shopping in the nearby larger towns, attending local traditional events, relaxing at a spa like Portovenere Wellness…

 9. Sail to the Islands

 From the harbor of Portovenere you can take the public transport or get a taxi boat and sail around the mesmerizing islands of Palmaria, Tino and Tinetto.
 On Palmaria you can trek along its paths, swim in its beautiful bays, dive in its grottos, relax at a beach club or restaurant (read all about Palmaria Island).
 Tino cannot be visited on foot because it is a military territory.
 However, in occasion of St. Venerio, patron saint of the Gulf of La Spezia, this island can be visited by tourists twice a year: on 13 September and on the following Sunday.
 Tinetto is little more than a rock; still, from the sea you can spot ruins left by ancient religious communities.